petri-labs/warmage/docs/api/json-rpc/server.md

 # JSON-RPC Server

-Learn about the JSON-RPC server to interact with the Merlion. {synopsis}
+Learn about the JSON-RPC server to interact with the Warmage. {synopsis}

 ## Pre-requisite Readings